AnhDuc2000/test-jenkins/tests/README.md

     - Access AWS Account
     - Run the AWS Lambda Function `AtlassianConfluenceLicenseMonitor`
     - Make sure it runs cleanly.
-    - Validate a new record was added to the AWS CloudWatch metric namespace "PlatformDXCDevops" for Confluence* metrics, recordin gboth the current users and the total licensed users.
+    - Validate a new record was added to the AWS CloudWatch metric namespace "PlatformDXCDevops" for Confluence metrics, recording both the current users and the total licensed users.

 ## Functional Testing